SolshineCode/OpenEMR_LLM_Module/README.md

 ## Features

-- Integration with a Hugging Face language model: The module uses the `transformers` library to download and use a language model.
-The model can be loaded with `AutoModelForCausalLM.from_pretrained(model_name)`.
+- Integration with a Hugging Face language model: The module uses the `transformers` library to download and use a language model locally.
 - New tab in OpenEMR: The module adds a new tab to the OpenEMR interface, where users can interact with the language model.
 The tab includes a prompt window where users can input a prompt, and an answer window where the model's response is displayed.
-- Connection to OpenEMR patient data: The module can retrieve patient data from OpenEMR and pass it to the language model.
+- Connection to OpenEMR patient data: The module can retrieve patient data from OpenEMR and pass it to the language model (patient data retrieval still needs some development.)
 - The implementation of patient data retrieval and feedback functionality requires further development.

 ## Code Overview